702-625-0898 Russ4bham@gmail.com

 Hello Bellingham Friends and Neighbors!

 I am running for the At-Large City Council position.
-I chose to make this commitment after long thought and consideration about the challenges our city faces and after the disappointment I felt this past year in how divided our community had become.
+This isn’t a decision I made lightly.
+I feel it is a calling to serve.
+I chose to make this commitment after long thought and consideration about the challenges our city continues to face.
 I believe I can bring people together and provide the collaborative leadership we need to help resolve our difficult challenges.
 I consider myself a “Bridge Maker and Change Agent.”

 I was born and raised in Brooklyn, New York, then moved to Federal Way where I graduated from high school, and in the early to mid-1980s attended Western Washington University.
 At WWU I served on the Associated Students Board and began fulfilling my goal to become a leader.
+I was proud to help develop the WWU recycling program that went on to inspire Bellingham’s curb-side recycling.
 Bellingham has been my home for these past 40 years.
-This is where I am raising my family and have established a career as a financial advisor and teacher of Accounting at both Whatcom Community College and Bellingham Technical College.
+This is where I raised my family and have established a career as a financial advisor and teacher of Accounting at both Whatcom Community College and Bellingham Technical College.

-Most importantly, I have had the honor to serve my community through volunteering on dozens of nonprofit organizations and charities.
+Most importantly, I have had the honor to serve my community through volunteering on numerous nonprofit organizations and charities.
 You may remember me from my previous service on the Whatcom County Board of Equalization, or as a board member and community activist with the Bellingham Technical College Foundation; Kulshan Community Land Trust; Whatcom Volunteer Center; the Community Leadership Advisory Board at Woodring College, WWU; or on the basketball court mentoring the Western men’s basketball team.
+I am currently serving Bellingham on the Planning Commission, where I am a voice for increased affordability from the development community.

 Collaboration, not confrontation, is how I will lead as your City Council member.
 Thank you for the opportunity to share my story.
 I will be honored to receive your vote in November.